 In May 2002 Heulwen Pritchard, one of the believers who had joined Minster from Highfields, was commended to work in Cambodia for two years with OMF.

-In 2010 we were able to appoint Andy McKenna as Assistant Pastor and he served in this capacity for several years before he was called to become Pastor of another FIEC church in Market Harborough.
-In 2011 Clare Gatenby was appointed as part-time Youth Leader, and she is still leading the thriving young people’s work in the church to this day.
-God is continuing to work in the lives of many who attend the church and we have seen many coming to faith, being baptized, and undertaking the Christianity Explored course in recent years.
+In 2010 Andy McKenna was appointed as Assistant Pastor and he served in this capacity for several years before he was called to become Pastor of another FIEC church in Market Harborough.
+In 2011 Clare Gatenby was appointed as part-time Youth Leader, and she is still leading a thriving young people’s work in the church to this day.

-Looking back over nearly 90 years since Minster was built we can truthfully say with the Psalmist, “This is the Lord’s doing: it is marvellous in our eyes”.
-(Psalm 118 v23).
+Looking back over nearly 95 years since Minster was built we can truthfully say with the Psalmist, “This is the Lord’s doing: it is marvellous in our eyes”.
+(Psalm 118 v 23).
 And we now look forward to the future knowing that The Lord is with us as we seek to serve Him, until He comes again.